Eliminating Quantization Errors in Classification-Based Sound Source Localization: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel output architecture for SSL, which contains three novel components: (i) ULD as the encoding method, (ii) NLAE and MSE(wo) as the training loss functions, and (iii) WAD as the decoding method.
-Specifically, unlike the one-hot encoding, ULD is an injective encoding method, i.e. an unbiased inverse mapping between the sound source position and the label distribution.
-Because ULD takes the inter-class similarity into the encoding process, it has the potential of eliminating the quantization errors.
-NLAE and MSE(wo) are two new loss functions that integrate the merits of the cross-entropy-like and the MSE-like loss functions, which can be viewed as regression-based loss functions conducted on each class.
-Unlike the Top-1 decoding, WAD takes not only the peak class probability but also its sidelobes into the decoding process.

-Experimental results on both simulated data and real-world data show that WAD breaks the quantization error limit significantly, particularly when the encoding method is ULD.
-Moreover, the proposed NLAE is suitable for soft labels in simple environments, while the proposed MSE(wo) is suitable for soft labels in complex environments.
-The overall output architecture that contains ULD, NLAE/MSE(wo), and WAD behaves the best in most cases.
-Its performance can be further improved significantly when the encoding method is enhanced from ULD to ``$\alpha$ULD+$(1-\alpha)$GLC''.
+In this paper, we propose a novel output architecture for SSL, incorporating three novel components: (i) ULD as an encoding method, (ii) NLAE and MSE(wo) as training loss functions, and (iii) WAD as a decoding method.
+Specifically, unlike one-hot encoding, ULD is a one-to-one encoding method, i.e. an unbiased inverse mapping between sound source position and label distribution.
+NLAE and MSE(wo) are new loss functions integrating benefits of cross-entropy-like and MSE-like functions.
+They can be viewed as regression-based loss functions applied per class.
+Unlike Top-1 decoding, WAD considers not only peak class but also sidelobes during decoding.
+Experimental results on both simulated and real-world data show WAD significantly outperforms quantization error limits, especially with ULD encoding.
+The proposed NLAE is best for soft labels in simple environments, while MSE(wo) performs best for soft labels in challenging environments.
+The overall output architecture performs best in most cases.